daniel-yj-yang/programming_language/Python/package_management/README.md

 ```

 Notes:
-- This userlib path needs to be added by $PYTHONPATH so python can load it by default
+- This userlib path needs to be added by $PYTHONPATH (e.g., ~/.zshrc) so python can load it by default
 - This userlib path needs to be added by PYTHONPATH manager in Spyder

 <hr>